Balmis Expedition

-The Royal Philanthropic Vaccine Expedition (Real Expedición Filantrópica de la Vacuna), commonly referred to as the Balmis Expedition, was a Spanish healthcare mission that lasted from 1803 to 1806, led by Dr Francisco Javier de Balmis, which vaccinated millions of inhabitants of Spanish America and Asia against smallpox.
-The vaccine was transported through children: orphaned boys who sailed with the expedition.
+The Royal Philanthropic Vaccine Expedition (Real Expedición Filantrópica de la Vacuna), commonly referred to as the Balmis Expedition, was a Spanish healthcare mission that lasted from 1803 to 1806, led by Dr Francisco Javier de Balmis, which vaccinated hundreds of thousands against smallpox in Spanish America, the Philippines, and China.
+The vaccine was transported through children: orphaned boys who sailed with the expedition and, for part of the journey, three enslaved girls from Cuba.

 Background

 Smallpox, a devastating disease that was endemic throughout much of the Old World, decimated the populations of the Americas after it was introduced by the Spanish conquistadors in the 1500s.
 By the late 16th century, smallpox had become endemic throughout Spain's holdings in the Americas and epidemics occurred periodically over the next 300 years.

 In the 18th century there were scattered attempts in the colonies to use variolation, an older, less-effective method of inoculation using smallpox material.
 These efforts did little to mitigate the epidemics and sometimes actually increased the spread of the contagion.

 In 1798, English physician Edward Jenner pioneered the use of a vaccine to immunize persons with an inoculation of cowpox material.
 The new vaccine was a much safer and more effective way to prevent smallpox.
 At the time, about 400,000 Europeans died each year from the disease which was also responsible for one-third of all cases of blindness in Europe.
 The use of Jenner's new vaccine spread rapidly through Europe and had a significant positive impact on the severity and frequency of smallpox epidemics.
+The discovery of the vaccine had become known to King Charles IV of Spain, whose daughter was suffering from smallpox at the time.

 The vaccine first reached Spain in late 1800 and by the end of 1801, several thousand persons had been vaccinated across the country.
 The efforts were well publicised in Spain and by 1804, dozens of papers, treatises, newspaper articles, and editorials had been published on the smallpox vaccine.
+Other areas in the Spanish Empire were experiencing a smallpox epidemic and called the king for supplies.

 Francisco Javier de Balmis was a military physician.